hyprwm/hyprland-wiki/pages/Useful Utilities/Hyprland-desktop-portal.md

 `-kde` and `-gnome` are known to cause issues.

+`-kde` is unfortunately a hard dep of `plasma-integration` in Arch Linux, so if using that, you'll need to `pacman -Rnsdd xdg-desktop-portal-kde`.

 both `-wlr` and `-hyprland` installed at once will also cause conflicts.
 Choose one and uninstall the other.
 {{< /hint >}}